zkniebel/SitecoreUML/Documentation/chapter1.md

   * Support for setting the "Title" of a template field
   * Support for setting the "Source" of a template field
   * Support for setting the \_Standard Value of a field
+* Moves folder paths in Sitecore config files to settings to enable use of Sitecore variables

 ### Version 1.2 \(~ January 2018\)